alcomane/generative-ai/README.md

 *Tools for generating or editing video content.
 Can be used for fashion marketing, virtual runways, or concept visualization.*

-*(Existing Video section content remains the same, potentially adding notes about fashion applications if desired)*
 - [Runway](https://runwayml.com/) - Magical AI tools, realtime collaboration, precision editing, and more.
 Your next-generation content creation suite.
 (Gen-2 for video generation applicable to fashion concepts).
 - [Synthesia](https://www.synthesia.io/) - Create videos from plain text in minutes.
 (Can create fashion marketing or explainer videos with AI avatars).
 - [Rephrase AI](https://www.rephrase.ai/) - Rephrase's technology enables hyper-personalized video creation at scale that drive engagement and business efficiencies.